 Mark Battey has over thirty years experience leading business, government and non-profit organizations.
 Mark was Chief Deputy Controller for California where he managed an $11 billion Revenue Anticipation Warrant bond sale, supervised the policy team for the Controller, and served on a variety of state finance boards including CalPERS and CalSTRS.
 He was co-founder and Managing Director for Essex Environmental, Inc., an environmental consulting company that was sold to TRC, Inc.

 Mark has been active in a wide variety of political and community organizations and has served on numerous non-profit boards.
-He is Chair of the board of directors for MidPen Housing, Inc. an affordable housing developer with over 9,000 apartment units in the San Francisco area.
-He is a trustee for SamCERA, the $3.5 billion pension plan for San Mateo County public employees.
+He was Chair of the board of directors for MidPen Housing, Inc. an affordable housing developer with over 9,000 apartment units in the San Francisco area, for 15 years and continues as a board member.
+He is a trustee for SamCERA, the $6 billion pension plan for San Mateo County public employees.
 He was the founding Executive Director for the New California Network, a non-profit dedicated to improving California’s fiscal foundation, that was one of two entities that merged to create California Forward.

 Mark earned an MBA from Stanford University, an MSc in International Relations from London School of Economics, and a BA in Economics from Harvard University.
 He recently earned a Masters in International Business with a concentration in Innovation and Entrepreneurship from the International School of Management in Paris, New York, Shanghai, and New Delhi.